hypnguyen1209/hypnguyendotcom/README.md

 ## 🔄 How It Works

 1. **Scheduled Updates**: Every Sunday at midnight UTC, GitHub Actions:
+   - Fetches current user statistics (total repos and followers)
+   - Updates the stats section with current numbers
+   - Scans for all GitHub repository links in the projects section
-   - Fetches current star counts from GitHub API
+   - Fetches current star counts from GitHub API for each repository
-   - Updates the HTML file with new star counts
+   - Updates existing star counts or adds star counts to repositories that have them
    - Commits changes if any updates were made
    - Deploys the updated site